 The professional library staff provides research and reference services to both individuals and groups, and efficient interlibrary loan services to the JBU community.
-The library facility includes large and small study rooms, a group research lab, quiet and comfortable spaces for reading, and a computer lab for student use.
+The library facility includes large and small study rooms, a group research lab, quiet and comfortable spaces for reading, and 32 computers for student use.

-In addition to resources in the main library, a number of materials are housed in four library branches.
+In addition to resources in the main library, a number of materials are housed in three library branches.
 The Music Library, on the lower level of the Cathedral, contains music sound recordings, scores, and appropriate listening equipment.
 The Career Development Center Library, on the first floor of the Walker Student Center, houses materials related to vocational counseling and graduate school opportunities.
-The Construction Management Library, in the Balzer Technology Center, houses books and periodicals related to that discipline.
-The Soderquist Center for Leadership and Ethics Library is located in the Soderquist Business Center, and contains materials relevant to business and ethics.
+The Soderquist Leadership Library is located in the Soderquist Business Center and contains materials relevant to business and ethics.

-The Film Library is housed in the library and contains films that have been selected based on their recommendation by the Academy of Motion Picture Arts and Sciences, the American Film Institute, or Spiritually Significant Films.
+The Film Library is housed in the main library and contains films that have been selected based on their recommendation by the Academy of Motion Picture Arts and Sciences, the American Film Institute, or Spiritually significant films.

 John Brown University has many technology resources available for students.
-All campus buildings and remote sites are interconnected with a network and Internet infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
-Wireless networking also extends accessibility in most residential and study areas across the university.
+All campus buildings and remote sites are interconnected with a network infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
+Wireless networking also extends accessibility in most residential and study areas throughout the university.

 There are general classroom laboratories equipped with computers and instructional technology for hands-on instruction, and these are available for general computer use when class is not in session.
-Additionally, the Walker Student Center and the library have general purpose computer labs dedicated for student use and are available days and evenings throughout the week.
+The Library has general purpose, collaborative computing resources available days and evenings throughout the week.
 Black and white and color laser printing is available for a small fee.